How to Ask for the Sale Without Being Pushy in Field Service

 By not attaching your personal worth to the sale, you can detach from it.
 And when you detach, there’s no longer the need to push prospects into buying from you or using your services.

-In a study by HubSpot, it was found the #1 word associated with salespeople is “pushy.”
+In a study by The Sales Blog, it was found the #1 word associated with salespeople is “pushy.”
 Which is not an adjective most of us want to be affiliated with, especially by default because of our profession.

 Yet, it takes multiple follow-ups–the average being five to eight–to even get in touch with a lead.
 So where exactly is the line between “pushy” and “persistent”?

-According to the same study, 42% of salespeople say they struggle to establish urgency when selling.
+And according to Revenue.io, 42% of salespeople say they struggle to establish urgency when selling.
 Basically, they find it difficult to get leads to buy now vs later.
-And as a result, 84% of potential buyers say they find salespeople to be “pushy” because of this.
+As a result, 84% of potential buyers say they find salespeople to be “pushy” because of this.

 That’s why it’s important to remember the sales process is not linear.
 Just because a lead is interested, doesn’t mean they’re ready to buy.
 So if you want to ask for the sale without being pushy, it starts with aligning with your leads intentions and timelines.
 Not forcing your ideals on them.